 Finite Element Model for mechanical properties of SmCo5

 Magnetically aligned electrodes predicted to increase lithium-ion battery capacity by as much as 25%

 Functionalizing magnet additive manufacturing systems with in-situ magnetic field source

-Ikenna Nlebedim at Ames Laboratory leads the CMI project "Finite element modeling of magnetic and electrochemical systems"
+Ikenna Nlebedim at Ames Laboratory leads the CMI project "Magnetic Materials and Systems Modeling"

-Project Description: To bridge the gap between laboratory experiments and performance of materials in a system.
-It helps experimental efforts to see past properties measured in laboratories and understand the necessary optimizations for finding the market niche for materials developed, optimized or recycled in the CMI.
+This project works to bridge the gap between laboratory experiments and performance of materials in a system.
+It helps experimental efforts to see past properties measured in laboratories and understand the necessary optimizations for finding the market niche for materials developed, optimized, or recycled in the CMI.
 As needed for a given material, the project incorporates different physics (e.g., magnetic, mechanical, and thermal) and their coupled interactions to determine the suitability of the material for any given application.
 The feedback from the project to experimental efforts is useful for engaging with potential industrial partners or technology licensees.
-Technology: Properties of materials developed by CMI will be obtained and modelled to determine system performance in critical applications where the materials are used.
+With regard to technology, properties of materials developed by CMI will be obtained and modeled to determine system performance in critical applications where the materials are used.
 System design changes will be developed to take advantage of the material properties to enhance performance and/or reduce the use of critical materials.